Revenue Amplification Platform

-When combined with the power of efficient CRM solutions, a rep’s job becomes easier with a streamlined and optimized workflow.
+A streamlined workflow results in faster quotes.
+A CPQ combined with the power of efficient CRM solutions makes a rep’s job much easier and reduces sales cycle time.

 When reps are using CRM solutions and disconnected sales tools, the chance of errors occurring increases exponentially.
-Reps tend to waste time searching for materials because they aren’t part of the workflow.
+Reps tend to waste time searching for pricing policies and sales materials because they aren’t part of the workflow.

 Manual price quoting is inherently error-prone.
 When reps have to search through Excel sheets, price lists, and product documents to configure a quote, mistakes are bound to happen.

-When CPQ is integrated with CRM solutions, everything meshes.
+When the CPQ process is integrated with CRM solutions, everything meshes.
 Prices are updated in real-time, and the CPQ acts as a single source of truth about products, inventory levels, pricing, and discounting rules.
-Quote generation is part of a workflow that reduces errors and allows reps to create quotes and proposals and include supporting content assets with ease.
+Quote generation is part of a workflow that reduces errors and allows reps to create accurate price quotes and proposals and include supporting content assets with ease.

 This impresses prospects, wows customers, and makes it more likely that reps will get an emphatic “yes” when it comes time to close the deal.

 An often-overlooked benefit of CRM-CPQ integration is that it eases user adoption.
 There’s little to no learning curve when integrating a CPQ with the CRM platform sales teams already use.
-The CPQ becomes part of the sales process itself.
-Reps quickly realize that the CPQ makes their job easier and helps them close deals faster.
+The CPQ process becomes part of the sales workflow.
+Even new reps with little experience will easily learn how to CPQ and will quickly realize that it makes their job easier and helps them close deals faster.

 There are many reasons why organizations need to implement CPQ.
 Among them are: